 - Stowe Weekend of Hope: Learn about an annual Vermont-based weekend getaway that’s dedicated to cancer survivors.

 Cervical cancer health and prevention resources

 Cervical cancer used to be the leading cause of cancer death for women in the U.S. Thanks to the HPV vaccine, as well as screening and diagnostic tests, the number of cervical cancer cases and deaths has decreased significantly.
 The You First program covers cervical cancer screening and diagnostic tests.
-Find out which ones here.
+Find out which screenings are covered.

 Cervical cancer is usually a slow growing cancer that develops over many years, and changes to the cervix can be seen in a Pap test (which You First Members can get for free!).
 This simple test is done during a pelvic exam.
 Should the Pap test show abnormal cell growth, the cells can be removed before they become cancerous.
 Keep the following in mind to reduce your risk:

 - Get a Pap test.
 The Pap test (also known as a Pap smear) looks for precancerous cell changes on the cervix that may become cervical cancer if they are not treated appropriately.
 Talk to your doctor about when to start screening for cervical cancer.
 Many people are recommended to begin screenings between ages 21 and 25.

 - Get an HPV test.
 The human papillomavirus (HPV) test looks for the virus that can cause these cell changes.
 Talk with your provider about when to begin HPV testing.